We have responded to the Financial Conduct Authority's consultation on optimising the senior managers and certification regime.

 The government plans to reform the divorce process to remove the concept of fault.
 Many legal professionals feel current divorce law is out of date.

 We have responded to the SRA's application to the LSB to carry over the existing rules for PII and the Compensation Fund into the new Handbook.

 We have responded to BEIS's consultation on proposals regarding the planning system for electricity storage.

-We have responded to the Law Commission's consultation on how to make it easier to execute documents electronically.
+We have responded to the Law Commission's consultation on 'Reinvigorating commonhold: the alternative to leasehold ownership'.

 The Law Society's Public Policy Commission is examining the use of algorithms in the justice system and what controls may be needed.

 We have responded to the Legal Services Board's consultation on its proposed business plan for 2019/20.